-When students have completed the requirements for an award, or are registered in courses that will complete the requirements for an award, they will be included in the list of potential graduates.
+When students have completed, or are registered in courses that will complete, the academic and non-academic requirements for an award, they will be included in the list of pending graduates.
+The non-academic requirement includes the settlement of all fees or fines payable and that there is no serious case pending decision with the Student Disciplinary Committee.

 To be considered for graduation, a student must: